theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 ### Create a Service

+Follow the steps below to create a new web service:

 1. Navigate to the  :yunio-nav-services: *Services* menu at the left side navigation are of the Designer.
 2. Click **[Add Service]** to create a new web service.
 3. Enter a name and a short description of the service.